jessicayuen/scout/ScoutWeb/README.md

 Running the application
 -----------------------
-To run the application, got the Scout Webapp root directory and run: `node app.js`
+To run the application, go to the Scout Webapp root directory and run: `node app.js`